aharvard/my-site/src/posts/2019-08-15-critique-cards.md

 Each time a card is drawn, a property on the card object is modified.
 That value is used to determine if the card should exist in the `undrawnCards` or `drawnCards` array.

-Whenever the two arrays are modified, magic happens, thanks to Svelte:

-- The `undrawnCards` array keeps track of the deck state.
-- Whenever a card is added to the `drawnCards` array, Svelte injects that new card into the DOM, and the animations begin.
+Whenever a card is added to the `drawnCards` array, Svelte injects that new card into the DOM, and the animations begin.

 All animations are done with CSS.
 When new elements are injected into the DOM, the keyframe-based animations immediately play.